Colleges Guarantee Admissions to York Catholic Students

-Diona Brown from the Pennsylvania Higher Education Assistance Agency (PHEAA) presented to York Catholic junior and senior parents in 2019 how the financial aid system works.
+Diona Brown from the Pennsylvania Higher Education Assistance Agency (PHEAA) presented to York Catholic junior and senior parents in 2020 how the financial aid system works.
 Click here for her informative Power Point presentation.
 You are welcome to contact PHEAA if you have questions.
 Contact information is in the Power Point presentation.
-Ms. Brown will be presenting again on November 5, 2020 at York Catholic.

 College/University/Military Visits to York Catholic

 Many colleges, universities, and military branches visit York Catholic September through November to make presentations and answer questions about their institutions.
-Juniors and seniors must sign-up in the College & Career Counseling Office to attend these presentations.
-All presentations are held in the College & Career Counseling Room.
-Contact the College & Career Office for access to the Google Classroom that provides details and schedules.
-Email firstname.lastname@example.org for access.
+Juniors and seniors who would like to attend must sign-up in the College & Career Counseling Office or visit the College & Career Google Classroom to fill out the sign-up form, then check your email for the join link.